FIWARE/keycloak-jades-vc-issuer/doc/README.md

 --header 'Authorization: Bearer <ACCESS_TOKEN>' \
 --header 'Content-Type: application/json' \
 --data '{
-    "format": "jwt_vc",
+    "format": "<CREDENTIAL_FORMAT>",
     "credential_identifier": "verifiable-credential"
 }'
 ```
-The credential is returned in the field `credential`.
+The credential is returned in the field `credential` and could be now used to authenticate at certain services.